-Amniocentesis is a procedure used to obtain a small sample of the amniotic fluid that surrounds the fetus during pregnancy.
-The fluid is analyzed to help diagnose certain birth defects.
+Amniocentesis is a procedure used to take out a small sample of the amniotic fluid for testing.

 A breast biopsy is a procedure in which samples of breast tissue are removed with a special biopsy needle or during surgery to determine if cancer or other abnormal cells are present.

 Magnetic resonance imaging creates detailed images of the body using large magnets and a computer.
 For breast MRI, a woman will lie face down with her breasts positioned through holes in a table.

 A breast scan is an imaging test to look at your breasts.
 It is used when a mammogram has not given your health care provider enough information.